top of page

 It is believed that William (and others like him) was what Pope Leo XIII envisioned and called forth in his 1897 encyclical titled:

-conversation between Jesus and the devil on October 13, 1884 (William was 14 years old at the Pope's hearing of that fearful conversation during his Mass that morning).
-A conversation that likely impacted William "head on" all his life and is still being experienced by the Church even today.
+Born in 1870, William was 17 years old when that encyclical was released by the same pope that heard the well-known conversation between Jesus and the devil on October 13, 1884 (William was 14 years old upon the Pope's hearing that fearful conversation during his Mass that morning).
+An 1884 conversation, and an 1897 encyclical, both likely unknown by William, impacted him all his life, and is still impacting the Church today. â€‹â€‹â€‹â€‹â€‹

 William was/is a man for all to model!
 Eventhough worn down and exhausted over the years, he pushed on!
 Never to return to Louisiana, in any meaningful way, to spiritually nurture his earthly mission!
 Never to physically see the real fruit from the seeds he sowed across America for so many years!